History of slavery in Maryland: State establishes perpetual slavery

 In this way the institution of slavery in Maryland was made self-perpetuating, as the slaves had good enough health to reproduce.
 The numbers of slaves in Maryland was increased even more by continued imports up until 1808.
 By making slave status dependent on the mother, according to the principle of partus sequitur ventrem, Maryland, like Virginia, abandoned the common law approach of England, in which the social status of children of English subjects depended on their father.
-In the colonies, children would take the status of their mothers and thus be born into slavery if their mothers were enslaved, regardless if their fathers were white, English and Christian, as many were.
+In the colonies, children would take the status of their mothers and thus be born into slavery if their mothers were enslaved, regardless if their fathers were white and Christian, as many were.

 The wording of the 1664 Act suggests that Africans may not have been the only slaves in Maryland.
 Although there is no direct evidence of the enslavement of Native Americans, the reference to "negroes and other slaves" may imply that, as in Massachusetts, Virginia and the Carolinas, the colonists may have enslaved local Indians.
 Alternatively, the wording in the Act may have been intended to apply to slaves of African origin but of mixed-race ancestry.
 The early years included slaves who were African Creoles, descendants of African women and Portuguese men who worked at the slave ports.
 In addition, mixed-race children were born to slave women and white fathers.
 Numerous free families of color were formed during the colonial years by formal and informal unions between free white women and African-descended men, whether free, indentured or enslaved.
 Although born free to white women, the mixed-race children were considered illegitimate and were apprenticed for lengthy periods into adulthood.

 In an unusual case, Nell Butler was an Irish-born indentured servant of Lord Calvert.
 After she married an enslaved African, her indenture was converted to slavery for life under the 1664 Act.